genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_charting.md

 ---

 ## Section objectives
-Now we will be focusing on the UI elements.
+Here we shall focus on the UI elements of the application.
 The goal of this section is to add a data chart to the UI.

 ## Adding a new chart

-`g2plot-chart` component is a wrapper for `@antv/g2plot`, that allows you the following types: Line, Area, Bar, Bubble, Column, Pie, Dual Axes, Rose, Scatter.
+The `g2plot-chart` component is a wrapper for `@antv/g2plot`, which allows the following types: Line, Area, Bar, Bubble, Column, Pie, Dual Axes, Rose, Scatter.

-You can quickly add charts to your application, go to the **home.template.ts** and add the following chart:
+You can quickly add charts to your application; go to the **home.template.ts** file and add the following chart:

 ```typescript title='home.template.ts'
 <zero-g2plot-chart type="pie" :config=${(x) => x.chartConfiguration}>